 Due to recent guidance from OPW regarding the use of the first generation PFRA mapping and the indicative nature of the flood extents, the approach used under the Mayo SFRA has been precautionary.
 All sources of available flood mapping were reviewed in cases where proposed undeveloped lands are zoned for highly or less vulnerable use (where CFRAM was not available).
 A single dataset of County Flood Zones has been provided using the best available data for each area.
+The mapping has been updated with the integration of the NIFM dataset where CFRAM is unavailable, where NIFM is unavailable the PFRA mapping is used.
 Where PFRA is used in the land use decision making process this is backed up by expert on-site appraisal.